-When expressing profit losses as a fraction of GDP (col. 5), a key finding emerges.
-The European Union appears as the region most affected by profit shifting, with profit losses reaching 1.5% of GDP, as opposed to 0.8% in the United States, 0.7% in other high-income countries, and 0.7% in developing countries.
-As we shall see in Section 7, this has important implications for the analysis of the dynamic of the labor share.
+When expressing profit losses as a fraction of GDP (column 5), a key finding emerges.
+The European Union appears as the region most affected by profit shifting, with profit losses reaching 1.5% of GDP, as opposed to 0.8% in the US, 0.7% in other high-income countries, and 0.7% in developing countries.
+As we shall see in Section 7, this has important implications for the analysis of the dynamic of the labour share.